hvavhp/calico-solver/docs/CALICO_SCORING.md

 - **Pattern group**: A contiguous group of tiles all sharing the same pattern (used for cats).
 There are 6 different patterns in total.
 - **Design goal neighborhood**: The six hexes that surround one design goal tile on a player’s board.
 These six specific positions are used to evaluate that goal’s arrangement.
 - **Letter notation (design goals)**: Letters indicate “same vs different” among the six surrounding tiles.
 For example, `AA-BB-CC` means three pairs where each pair matches (by color or by pattern), and pairs are different from one another; `A-B-C-D-E-F` means all six different; `AAA-BBB` means two triplets of matching tiles, and the two triplets are different from each other.
-- **Game board**: each game board is a rectangle board consisting of hexagonal tiles putting together without gaps (hence each tile is neighboured to 6 other tiles).
+- **Game board**: each game board (or Quilt Board) is a rectangle board consisting of hexagonal tiles putting together without gaps (hence each tile is neighboured to 6 other tiles).
 The board is 7x7, with 24 tiles are edges and 25 inner tiles.
 Among the inner tiles, 3 are design goal tiles, where the scoring rules are placed, leaving 22 left to place the patch tiles.
 These 3 tiles are in (col-row) positions: (4,3), (5,4), and (3,5).

 ---